hyacinth-ai/core-service-framework/README.md

 > Startup migration is not suggested for production due to different user/pass, priviledges
 > used between `admin` who executes DDL and `user` who execute DML.
 >
 > Database migration could be an independent job before starting a service.
+Read below.

-### Flyway Database Migration
+### Flyway Database Migration by Gradle

 Use `gradle` tasks.